Eghamarian/sociotherapy/_short/05_decay.md

 Coming a little closer, the norm is to surrender to decay. <br>
 Zooming yet a little further, organisms are visible, with their tongues out, and their hands flapping next to their ears.<br>
 Coming close enough so we can hear, the message is that the little ones following them are their heirs. <br>
-That is the only way they can fight decay.<br>
+To not let it get its way, is all they can do to fight decay.<br>
 And blessed are those, who are close enough to hear, and doomed, those who are far away to only see the decay.<br>

 </div>